jenkinsci/apimap-plugin/README.md

 🎉 **Welcome** 🎉

-This is the home of the Apimap.io project, a freestanding solution to keep track of all functionality a company provides through an API.
+This is a part of the Apimap.io project https://github.com/apimap, a freestanding solution to keep track of all functionality a company provides through an API.
 It is a push based system, connected with your build pipeline or manually updated using our CLI.

 > **Application programming interface (API)**: Point of functional integration between two or more systems connected